sagarutturkar/R-scripts/plot_controlfreec.md

 and attempts to achieve combined chromosome plot with uniform Y-scale.

 ## How to run:
 I have developed alternative R-script [plot_controlfreec.R]() that uses famous ggplot2 to plot the same data in a different style.
+This script generates the plot for log2 scale as well.
+Plotting of the BAF is currently not supported.
+Stay tuned ...

 ```
 Rscript --vanilla  plot_controlfreec.R -i HCC1143.arachne_ratio.txt -p ./ -n HCC1143